Administrative Assistant II

-Advancing technology, new systems of health care delivery, changing oral disease patterns, an aging population and a more informed health-conscious public have changed the nature of dental practice in recent years.
+Advancing technology, new systems of health care delivery, changing oral disease patterns, an aging population, interprofessional education, and a more informed health-conscious public have changed the nature of dental practice in recent years.
 For dental hygienists, the baccalaureate degree has become increasingly important for adapting successfully to these changes and for advancing professionally.
 Our innovative Dental Hygiene Degree Completion Program prepares graduates for positions of responsibility in dental hygiene.
 A variety of career opportunities exist for the baccalaureate educated dental hygienists in clinical practice, education, management/ administration, business/corporate, research and public health/community oral health care.

 WHO SHOULD SEEK THE BACCALAUREATE DEGREE?

 RDH's seeking positions of leadership and diversity and for whom obtaining higher education is a life-long goal.

 Highly motivated, self-directed, creative and future-minded RDH's who want to expand their knowledge and skills to advance professionally.